 Come and receive the universe itself.
-Within the pot not only vegetables and grains but the earth and sky that grew them—the red sun of summer, the sheening rains of autumn, the rounding snow uncovering worlds of absence and silence, the subtleties of moonlight with plants like oceans waving in leaf-tide and the spring star Altair illuminating and enriching the soil, mentored by a chilled earthworm, who imparts its wisdom then snugs up to an onion bulb and grows warm.
+Within the pot not only vegetables and grains but the earth and sky that grew them—the red sun of summer, the sheening rains of autumn, the rounding snow, uncovering worlds of silence and absence, the subtleties of moonlight with plants like oceans waving in leaf-tide and the spring star Altair illuminating and enriching the soil, mentored by a chilled earthworm, who imparts its wisdom then snugs up to an onion bulb and grows warm.
 The serene pot holds the whole of life.

 The pot sees clearly what needs to be done but it cannot provide solace alone.
 Another, sleeves rolled up, must take its hand for cooking to begin.
 We come alive only by connecting.
 The pot lives by grace and gleams like the moon by reflected light-- patient and mysterious on the white stove of everyday life.

 The wooden spoon on the counter, the pot’s companion, open as a palm and like the pot, reaching out, must also wait for another’s hands.
 More ancient than fork or knife and more kind, the slender spoon lathed from beech and lightly stained with turmeric glows with ardor preparing the meal—offering its dance to the pot and to the spirited hand of its partner.
 Close by, knobs of garlic nod delight and sinuous salt and pepper sentinels gather their wits.

 The pot’s timeless calling is imbued with humor-- it is after all only a pot, and unadorned, disappearing into service.
 Laughing at itself the pot reaches out to those in need of conversation and laughter to keep their meals warm.

 Meet a few of the cooks.